DavidVasilev1/CSAsite/_posts/2023-08-21-linux_shell.md

 ## Advanced Student Request - Make a file in Bash
 > This example was requested by a student (Jun Lim, CSA).
-The request was to make jupyer file using bash, I adapted the request to markdown.
+The request was to make jupyter file using bash, I adapted the request to markdown.
 This type of thought will have great extrapolation to coding and possibilities of using List, Arrays, or APIs to build user interfaces.
 JavaScript is a language where building HTML is very common.

 > To get more interesting output from terminal, this will require using something like mdless (https://github.com/ttscoff/mdless).
 This enables see markdown in rendered format.
 - On Desktop [Install PKG from MacPorts](https://www.macports.org/install.php)